• Skip to primary navigation

 • Fancy Flowers

-First come first serve!
-The right to use a trade name belongs to the company who first uses it with their business operations.
+First come first served!
+The right to use a trade name belongs to the company that first uses it with their business operations.

 3. The Consequences of Not Using This Document